 These headphones are quite portable despite their bulkier design.
 They will easily fit into most pockets but since you will most likely carry them in their case you will lose a bit of portability.
 Their case is surprisingly cumbersome and about twice the size of the Apple AirPods' charging case, which is not ideal if you want to carry them around on you at all times.
 They won't fit as nicely in your jean pockets.

-The Bose Soundsport Free come with a bulky hard case that will protect them against impacts and drops but significantly reduces their portability.
-The case is larger than most other truly wireless headphones we've tested and is sturdier than the one of the Jabra Elite 65t, but it isn't flat like the Sony WF-1000x.
+The Bose SoundSport Free come with a bulky hard case that will protect them against impacts and drops but significantly reduces their portability.
+The case is larger than most other truly wireless headphones we've tested and is sturdier than the one of the Jabra Elite 65t, but it isn't flat like the Sony WF-1000X.
 This creates a pretty big bulge in most pockets and feels a bit counter-intuitive for a truly wireless design especially since it doesn't offer any special features like wireless charging available on the similarly designed Altec Lansing True Evo.

 The Bose SoundSport Free are stable headphones for sports.
 They're not the most stable of the Bose earbud designs since they are truly wireless and a bit heavier than most.
 This means if you don't get the right tip size for your ear they will be considerably less stable than the SoundSport In-Ear or the SoundTrue ultra In-Ear.
 On the upside when you have the right fit, they're stable enough for running and working out at the gym.

-The Bose SoundSport Free are a good sounding pair of semi-open earbuds.
-They have a deep and well-balanced bass, able to produce thumpy basses and punchy kicks.
+The Bose SoundSport Free is a good sounding pair of semi-open earbuds.
+They have a deep, consistent, and well-balanced bass, able to produce thumpy basses and punchy kicks.
 They also have virtually flawless mid and treble ranges, resulting in clear and well-balanced vocals and instruments.
 However, their bass is a little bit hyped, which fans of heavy bass may like, and they may distort in the treble range at maximum volume.
 Overall, they are a very versatile pair of headphones suitable for a variety of genres from bass-heavy EDM, to vocal-centric jazz, and even classical.
-However, like most other earbuds, they don't have a large and in-front (out-of-head) soundstage.
+However, like most other earbuds, they don't have a large and speaker-like soundstage.

 The bass is excellent.
-Their LFE (low-frequency extension) is at 17Hz, which is excellent.
-However, this is not as low as some other in-ears' such as the X3, the Run, and the BeatsX.
-This is expected for an earbud design and doesn't really have an effect on the bass as frequencies below 20Hz are almost inaudible.
+Their LFE (low-frequency extension) is at 17Hz, which is great.
+However, this is not as low as some in-ears' such as the X3, the Run, and the BeatsX.
+This is expected for an earbud design and doesn't really have an effect on their bass perception, as frequencies below 20Hz are almost inaudible.
 Low-bass, which is responsible for thumps and rumbles, is within 0.26 of our target.
 Additionally, mid-bass responsible for punch and body, and high-bass responsible for warmth are reproduced virtually flat and within 1.75dB of our target.
-Overall, the bass is deep, well-balanced, and punchy.
+Overall, the bass is deep, well-balanced, and punchy, but slightly hyped.

 The Bose SoundSport Free have an excellent mid-range performance.
-The response is very consistent and virtually flat.
+The response is very even and virtually flat throughout the range.
 However, it shows a bit of emphasis in the high-mid region.
 This adds some excess presence to vocals and lead instruments, but at 4dB, the effect will be very subtle.
 Overall, the mid-range of the Bose is outstanding but slightly forward sounding.

 The Bose SoundSport Free earbuds have a great treble range performance.
 Low-treble is within 1dB of our target, which is excellent.
 Mid-treble is slightly underemphasized around 8KHz, but the dip is too narrow to have a significant negative effect.
 Overall, the treble is clear and present, with a good balance of brightness and detail between vocals, lead instruments, and cymbals.

-The frequency response consistency is great.
+The frequency response consistency of the SoundSport Free is great.
 This is especially impressive, considering the earbud design.
-The maximum deviation we measured through the entire range is less than 2dB.
-This ensures a consistent delivery of bass and treble across users and re-seats, if proper fit and seal has been achieved by choosing the correct sized tip.
+The maximum deviation across 5 re-seats throughout the entire range is less than 2dB.
+This ensures a consistent delivery of bass and treble across users and re-seats, given proper fit and seal has been achieved by choosing the correct sized tip.

-The imaging is outstanding.
+The imaging is excellent.
 Their weighted group delay is 0.15 which is excellent.
-As it is shown in the group delay graph, the entire response is below our audibility threshold.
+Also, the GD graph shows that the entire group delay response is below the audibility threshold.
 This indicates a tight bass and a transparent treble reproduction.
 Additionally, the L/R drivers of our test unit were exceptionally matched.
-This helps with accurate localization and placement of objects, such as footsteps, voices and instruments, in the stereo field.
+This is important for the accurate placement and localization of objects (voices, footsteps, video game effects) in the stereo field.

 The soundstage of the Bose SoundSport Free is poor.
-This is mainly due to their earbud design, since earbuds fully bypass the pinna (the outer ear), and activating the resonances of the pinna (outer ear) is one of the key factors in creating a large and out-of-head soundstage.
-However, they will feel more open and spacious that closed-back in-ears, because of their high openness value.
-Overall, the soundstage of the Free will be perceived as open, but small and located inside the listener's head.
+This is mainly due to their earbud design, since earbuds fully bypass the pinna (the outer ear), and activating the resonances of the pinna is one of the key factors in creating a large and out-of-head soundstage.
+However, they will feel more open and spacious that closed-back in-ears, because of their high openness.
+Overall, the soundstage will be perceived as relatively open, but small and located inside the listener's head.

 The distortion performance is decent.
 The overall amount of harmonic distortion is low and within good limits.
-However, there is a significant rise in THD between 2KHz and 4KHz under heavier loads, suggesting the treble could sound slightly harsh and brittle at louder volumes.
-However, the small change in the bass range at 100dB SPL suggests that the Free would be able to take a good amount of EQ boost in the bass range, despite the earbuds design.
+However, there is a significant rise in THD between 2KHz and 4KHz at louder volumes, suggesting they could distort in the treble range under heavy loads.
+However, the small change in the bass range at 100dB SPL suggests that these headphones would be able to take a good amount of EQ boost in the bass range, despite the earbuds design.

-The Bose SoundSport Free have the same fit as the SoundSport Wireless, which is a semi-open design that doesn't isolate well against noisy environments.
-This makes them a bit more suitable for outdoor runners who need to monitor their surroundings for traffic but a bit worse for regular commuters.
+The Bose SoundSport Free have the same fit as the SoundSport Wireless, which have a semi-open earbud design that doesn't isolate well in noisy environments.
+On the upside, it does make them a bit more suitable for outdoor runners who need to monitor their surroundings for traffic and obstacles but also a worse choice for regular commuters.
 On the upside, they do not leak much so you can turn up the volume to mask some of the ambient noise in your surrounding without distracting the people around you.
-Although higher frequency sounds will be audible to those around you at really high volumes.
+Although higher frequency sounds will be audible at really high volumes.
 If you want better isolation, look at closed-back in-ears like the JBL Free X.

 The Bose SoundSport Free have a good leakage performance.
-The entire leakage is concentrated in the treble range, meaning their leakage will sound thinner and fainter than over-ear headphones.
-The significant portion of the leakage is between 2KHz and 15KHz, which is a broad range.
-However, the level of the leakage is not very loud.
+The entire leakage is concentrated in the treble range, so their leakage will sound thinner than that of over-ear and on-ear headphones.
+The significant portion of their leakage is between 2KHz and 15KHz, which is quite a broad range.
+However, the level of their leakage is not very loud.
 With the music at 100dB SPL, the leakage at 1 foot away averages at 36dB SPL and peaks at 64dB SPL, which is noticeably louder than the noise floor of an average office.
 Overall, the leakage should not be an issue in most situations, unless you are really blasting the music in small and quiet places.

 The Bose SoundSport Free have a sub-par microphone.
-In quiet environments, speech recorded or transmitted with this integrated mic will sound quite thin and noticeably muffled and lacking in detail.
-Therefore, speech may be rather difficult to understand with their mic in certain cases.
-In noisy environments, they do decently in separating speech from ambient noise, but they will have a difficult time doing so in loud environments such as a subway station.
+In quiet environments, speech recorded or transmitted with this integrated mic will sound relatively thin and noticeably muffled and lacking in detail, making speech rather difficult to understand with this mic in certain cases.
+In noisy environments, they do a decent job separating speech from background noise in moderately loud environments, but they will struggle in louder places, like a subway station.

-The recording quality of the integrated microphone is sub-par.
-The low-frequency extension (LFE) of 285Hz indicates that recorded speech will sound quite thin.
-Also, the HFE (high-frequency extension) of 1.8KHz indicates that voice will lack in detail and sound muffled.
+The recording quality of this microphone is sub-par.
+Low-frequency extension (LFE) is at 285Hz, resulting in recorded/transmitted speech sounds noticeably thin.
+The HFE (high-frequency extension) of 1.8KHz is poor and means speech will sound significantly muffled and lacking in detail.
 This will have a negative effect on the comprehensibility of the speech, since speech intelligibility is mostly dependent on the 500Hz - 4KHz range.

-The Bose SoundSport Free have a decent battery life of 4.8 hours of continuous playtime and up to 15 hours in total thanks to the 2 additional charges provided by the case.
-Unfortunately, they take a lot longer to charge than other truly wireless designs and do not benefit from a quick charge feature like the Apple AirPods, Jaybird Run or Jabra Elite Active 65t.
+The Bose SoundSport Free have a decent battery life of 4.8 hours of continuous playtime, and up to 15 hours in total, thanks to the 2 additional charges provided by the case.
+Unfortunately, they take a bit longer to charge than other truly wireless designs and do not benefit from a good quick charge feature like the Apple AirPods, Jaybird Run or Jabra Elite Active 65t.
 Also, their app is fairly barebones and doesn't provide good customization options like an equalizer or room effects.
 However, since they have a decently balanced sound, this may not be an issue for some.